Frequently Asked Questions…

 What if I get emotional or cry?

-That’s very common and totally understandable.
-I’m very used to it and will help it feel ok for you.
+That’s common and totally understandable.
+I’m used to these emotions and will help it feel ok for you.

 People cry in sessions all the time.
 It’s actually a sign you’re letting things out and we’re getting somewhere.